jasone/sqlive/docs/docs.md

 ## Initialization

 SQLive stores all of its data in a file specified by the user.
-To initialize a database file, use the option --init.
+To initialize a database file, use the option `--init`.

 ```
 $ sqlive --init /tmp/test.db